unosquare/uno-react/README.md

 @returns [model, handleChange]

 * model: {object} the current model, that keeps the information updated
-* handleChange: {function} this function should be call on the onChange event
+* handleChange: {function} this function should be called on the onChange event

 ***Note***: the `handleChange` method will update the model by the target.name event property if it is found, otherwise it will be added to the model.